 Where parents are aged 60 years & above Rs.
 20,000/-

 Commuted pension: 10(10A)(iii)

-One-third of the Value at vesting date would be tax-free
+One-third of the Value received from Pension fund (Pension Plans approved by IRDA) would be tax-free

-- Single premium policies will be taxed as income in the year it is received assuming the premium exceeds 20% of the sum assured.
+- Single premium policies will be taxed as income in the year it is received assuming the premium exceeds 10% of the actual capital sum assured.